Wednesday, December 12, 2007

 Fiat isn't alone.
 Renault joined the 4x4 bandwagon late last year.
 The reason?
 Well, according to the industry, consumers simply aren't buying enough small and efficient cars; consumers want larger and more powerful cars.
 As a consequence, the manufacturers' hands are tied to advertise and sell large 4x4s.
 Cynical, isn't it?

-the chiefs at BMW, DaimerChrysler, Ford, Opel and Volswagen have strogngly urged the commision to withdraw plans to make manufacturers reduce CO2 emissions of new cars sold in the EU to an average of 120 gm/km in 2012.
+Meanwhile the Earth is heating up and government ministers and industry executives act as if the Stern report was never published.
+While the EU environmental commisioner Stavros Dimas wants to set binding emissions regulations for the industry, the chiefs at BMW, DaimerChrysler, Ford, Opel and Volswagen have strogngly urged the commision to withdraw plans to make manufacturers reduce CO2 emissions of new cars sold in the EU to an average of 120 gm/km in 2012.
 Why?
 According to the Wall Street Journal, 'One out of seven jobs in Europe's largest economy depends on the auto industry.
 German manufacturers -- including DaimlerChrysler's Mercedes unit, BMW AG, Porsche AG, and Volkswagen AG's Audi brand -- are particularly vulnerable because their lines are thick with vehicles that have heavy engines and churn out relatively high CO2 levels.'
 In other words, it's the economy, stupid.

 So, while we need to do everything we can to prevent climate change, we mustn't do anything that upsets the economy.
 Or really, we mustn't do anything to upset the status quo.